Meet Our Team

-Dr. Caradonna received his medical degree from Boston University School of Medicine.
+Dr. Caradonna is Assistant Professor of Otolaryngology at Harvard Medical School and on staff in the Division of Otolaryngology-Head and Neck Surgery at BIDMC.
+He received his medical degree from Boston University School of Medicine.
 He completed his residency at Massachusetts Eye and Ear Infirmary in Otolaryngology in Boston, and his fellowship in Anesthesiology at Boston Medical Center.
 He attended dental school at Boston University, Goldman School of Dental Medicine.
-Dr. Caradonna is board certified in Otolaryngology and is an Instructor of Otolaryngology at Harvard Medical School.
-His clinical interests include sinus disease, voice disorders, rhinology, sleep disorders, and head and neck surgery.
+Board certified in Otolaryngology, Dr. Caradonna’s clinical interests include sinus disease, voice disorders, rhinology, sleep disorders, and head and neck surgery.

 Medical Director of Otology, Neurotology, and Audiology

-Dr. Heman-Ackah received her medical degree from University of Cincinnati-College of Medicine, Cincinnati, where she also completed her MBA.
-She completed a two-year Neurotology fellowship in the Department of Otolaryngology-Head and Neck Surgery at New York University and her Otolaryngology residency in the Department of Otolaryngology-Head and Neck Surgery at University of Minnesota in Minneapolis.
-She completed her undergraduate degree at the University of Pennsylvania.
-Board certified in Otolaryngology, Dr. Heman-Ackah's clinical interests include chronic ear disease, hearing loss, vertigo, tinnitus, facial paralysis, and tumors of the ear and cerebellopontine angle.
+Dr. Heman-Ackah is Assistant Professor of Otolaryngology at Harvard Medical School and Medical Director of Otology, Neurotology, and Audiology at BIDMC.
+She received her medical degree from University of Cincinnati-College of Medicine, Cincinnati, where she also completed her MBA.
+She completed a two-year Neurotology fellowship in the Department of Otolaryngology-Head and Neck Surgery at New York University and her Otolaryngology residency in the Department of Otolaryngology-Head and Neck Surgery at the University of Minnesota in Minneapolis.
+Board-certified in Otolaryngology and subspecialty board-certified in Neurotology, Dr. Heman-Ackah's clinical interests include chronic ear disease, hearing loss, facial paralysis, tumors of the ear, and tumors of the cerebellopontine angle.
 Her research interests include advances in cochlear implantation and preventive therapies for acquired hearing loss.